meteor/blaze-tutorial/tutorial/simple-todos/10-running-on-mobile.md

 meteor run ios
 ```

-You will see the iOS simulator pop up with your app running inside.
+You will see the iOS simulator pop up with your app running inside it.

 <img width="300px" src="/simple-todos/assets/step10-ios-simulator.png"/>